 But why 'Hydro' is good, and in general - what do you mean when you say "Hydro"?

-Hydroponics - bringing agriculture home
+Hydroponics - bring agriculture home

-Hydro is derived from the word Hydroponics; An ancient method of cultivation, on the one hand, but innovative, technological and advanced, on the other hand, which allows for interpretation Maximize the plant's genetic potential, And hastens its growth and production Made of high quality and more As opposed to traditional cultivation in the soil.
+Hydro is derived from the word Hydroponics; An ancient method of growth on the one hand, but innovative, technological and advanced, on the other hand, which allows interpretation Maximize the plant's genetic potential, And hastens its growth and production Made of high quality and more As opposed to traditional cultivation in the soil.

-So how to grow without land?
+So how to grow without soil?

-Advantages and disadvantages of hydro-growth
+Advantages and Disadvantages of Hydro Growth

 Hydroponic growth requires accurate maintenance to maximize results, but for those who understand the hydroponic principle and plant needs, it is a light and friendly task.

 - Significant savings in water compared to soil growth - up to 99% savings!

 - Rapid growth - All plant nutrition is available for use in water, and all its energy is directed to growth and growth processes - which speeds up growth.